Fencing at the 1976 Summer Olympics – Men's team foil

 The men's team foil was one of eight fencing events on the fencing at the 1976 Summer Olympics programme.
 It was the fourteenth appearance of the event.
 The competition was held from 24 to 25 July 1976.
 63 fencers from 14 nations competed.

-One of the gold medalists from West Germany team was Thomas Bach, who currently serves as President of the International Olympic Committee.
+One of the gold medalists from West Germany team was Thomas Bach, who went on to serve as President of the International Olympic Committee from 2013 to 2025.